coverclock/com-diag-bin/README.md

     cat /mnt/pi/framistat/etc/debian_version
     sudo umount /mnt

-## Install a zipped RPi image on an identical or larger uSD card.
+## Install a zipped RPi image on an identical or larger uSD card offline.

+This uses zip instead of gzip because that's the format that Raspbian disk images are distributed in by the Raspberry Pi organization.

     piimageinstall ./doodad.zip /dev/sdx
     piimageexpand /dev/sdx buster

-## Extract the complete RPi image from a uSD card to a zip file.
+## Extract the complete RPi image from a uSD card to a zip file offline.

     piimageextract /dev/sdx ./framistat.zip

-## Backup a complete RPi image to a gzipped file.
+## Backup a complete RPi image to a gzipped file offline.

     piimagecheck /dev/sdx
     piimagebackup /dev/sdx ./framistat.gz

-## Restore a gzipped RPi image to an identical or larger uSD card.
+## Restore a gzipped RPi image to an identical or larger uSD card offline.

     piimagerestore ./framistat.gz /dev/sdx
     piimageexpand /dev/sdx doodad

-## Backup files using rsync run locally on an RPi.
+## Backup files using rsync online.

 I install and run this script locally on the Raspberry Pi itself after mounting the backup media (in my case, a one terabyte USB-attached SSD).
 The script uses the hostname of the Pi to create a directory on the backup media into which the files are saved.
 I am currently backing up about twelve different Raspberry Pis running three different versions of Raspbian this way.